pdm-project/pdm/CONTRIBUTING.md

 ```

 You are free to create a virtualenv with either `venv` module or `virtualenv` tool for the development.
 If you are doing
-so, you may also need to set `pdm config use_venv true` after installation is done.
+so, you may also need to set `pdm config python.use_venv true` after installation is done.

 Now, all dependencies are installed into the Python environment you choose, which will be used for development after this point.